Wastewater Reclaim, Recycling and Reuse

-Even the most challenging of wastewater reclamation issues can be solved with the right technology and well-equipped engineers.
+Even the most challenging of wastewater reclamation issues can be solved with the right technology and our professional expertise.
 Whether you're dealing with gray water or wastewater deriving from oil and natural gas production, modern wastewater treatment technology can make wastewater reclamation and wastewater reuse a reality in almost any industry.

 Through the use of revolutionary industrial water purification methods, such as ultrafiltration followed by high-pressure reverse osmosis and deionization, it may be possible to implement a wastewater recycling system that reclaims more than 90% of post-process water for reuse.

 Highly efficient wastewater reclaim systems initially filter the wastewater, returning the water to useable condition.
 The reclaimed wastewater is further separated to capture the many contaminants in the water.
 Sometimes certain contaminants can be reclaimed, reused, or sold on secondary markets, thus further reducing costs.
-Properly designed by WaterProfessionals®, a wastewater reclaim system may reclaim up to 90% of water for reuse.
+A properly executed plan by WaterProfessionals®, a wastewater reclaim system may reclaim up to 90% of water for reuse.